May 31, 2017

 Building analytics software can be incredibly challenging.
 The information spat out a variety of command line tools and SaaS services is hard to digest, even for performance experts.

 Presented with a wall of data without suggested remedies for bottlenecks?
-No surprise performance is still a hard sell to the business.
+No surprise speed is still a hard sell to the business.

 Fortunately, Lighthouse not only provides metrics but an actionable report referring to specific DOM elements, CSS selectors or infrastructure setup.
 No more navigating through the unknown waters.
 Performance becomes approachable.

-Maintained by a designated team within Google, Lighthouse has a significant advantage over most performance tooling projects.
+Maintained by a designated team within Google, Lighthouse has a significant advantage over most speed tooling projects.

 Devtools engineers have a deep understanding of browser internals as well as developer tools because they build them.